mozilla/mozjpeg/README-turbo.txt

 ({lib} = lib32 or lib64, depending on whether you are building a 32-bit or a 64-bit application.)

-If using Cygwin, then set

-  CPATH=/cygdrive/c/libjpeg-turbo-gcc[64]/include
-  and
-  LIBRARY_PATH=/cygdrive/c/libjpeg-turbo-gcc[64]/lib

 If using MinGW, then set